ga4gh/vrs/docs/source/terms_and_model.rst

     refseq:NC_000019.10
     grch38:19

-See :ref:`identify` for examples of CURIE-based identifiers for VR objects.
+See :ref:`identify` for examples of CURIE-based identifiers for VRS objects.